 Kim has been an advisor at Dropbox, Kurbo, Qualtrics, Shyp, Twitter, and several other tech companies.
 She was a member of the faculty at Apple University and before that led AdSense, YouTube, and Doubleclick Online Sales and Operations at Google.
 Previously, Kim was the co-founder and CEO of Juice Software, a collaboration start-up, and led business development at Delta Three and Capital Thinking.
 Earlier in her career, Kim worked as a senior policy advisor at the FCC, managed a pediatric clinic in Kosovo, started a diamond cutting factory in Moscow, and was an analyst on the Soviet Companies Fund.
-She is the author of three novels and Radical Candor, a book about leadership in the workplace, which will be released March 2017; she and her husband Andy Scott are parents of twins and live in the San Francisco Bay Area.Download Bio
+She is the author of three novels and Radical Candor, a book about leadership in the workplace, which was published in March 2017; she and her husband Andy Scott are parents of twins and live in the San Francisco Bay Area.Download Bio

 RADICAL CANDORHOW TO BE A KICKASS BOSS WITHOUT LOSING YOUR HUMANITY

 Radical Candor offers a guide to those bewildered or exhausted by management, written for bosses and those who manage bosses.
 Taken from years of the author’s experience,it shows managers how to be successful while retaining their humanity, finding meaning in their job, and creating an environment where people both love their work and their colleagues.

 Click here to learn more.